SilverArmKnight/PLP/README.md

   <img src="https://user-images.githubusercontent.com/69715622/155844606-ec78a10b-4548-43e9-a6dd-835aab646203.JPG" />
 </p>

-And if you try to find a Coq debugger, no extensions will be found.
+And if you try to find a Coq debugger, no extension will be found.
 So how do we run the program?
 Click at the beginning of the first line, then press Alt + Down.
 A new window called ProofView will pop up on the right-hand side.
 The pointer on the left is your debugger.